 By Arjen IJff

 In January 1975, 48 years ago, I was born in the Mekong Delta, in the Vĩnh Long province.
-As a new born baby, only a few days old, I have been abandoned without any note at the Good Shepherd Convent & Orphanage at the To Thi Huynh Street in the city of Vĩnh Long.
-This orphanage were run by Roman Catholic nuns.
+As a new born baby, only a few days old, I have been abandoned without any note at the Good Shephed Convent & Orphanage at the To Thi Huynh Street in the city of Vĩnh Long.
+This orphanage was run by Roman Catholic nuns.

-Orphans with mixed background were ‘in demand’.
-For one, because babies with lighter skin were favored, but also because these children would have a hard time growing up in Vietnam.
-You could be considered a cast off or be banned from your family because of the tight and hierarchic family culture.
-My skin was lighter and the blue ‘birth mark’ above my buttocks – a so-called Mongolian spot that is visible in almost all Asian babies at birth – was absent.
+Orphans with mixed background were ‘in demand’ at the time, partly because babies with lighter skin were favored, but partly also because these children would have a hard time growing up in Vietnam.
+You could be discriminated or banned from your family because of the tight and hierarchic family culture.
+My skin was lighter and the blue ‘birth mark’ above my buttocks – the so-called Mongolian spot that is visible in almost all Asian babies at birth – was absent.

-So the first months of my life I have been cared in the residence of the Dutch Embassy in Saigon by Mrs. Carolina van Roijen, she was the wife of the Dutch Chargé d’Affaires Jan Herman van Roijen.
+For the first months of my life, therefore, I was taken care of in the residence of the Dutch Embassy in Saigon by Mrs. Carolina van Roijen, wife of the Dutch Chargé d’Affaires Jan Herman van Roijen.

-In April 1975, just two weeks before the end of the war, Mrs Van Roijen transferred me with 26 other orphans to the Netherlands.
+In April 1975, just two weeks before the end of the war, Mrs Van Roijen transferred me – together with 26 other orphans – to the Netherlands.
 We were adopted by lovely parents and built up a good life.

-And now, after almost 50 years, I created a visual identity for the Netherlands Embassy in Vietnam.
-It has meant to be.
-The circle is almost complete.
-In this slipstream of 50 years relationship between the Netherlands and Vietnam and besides the Year of the Cat – my Vietnamese zodiac sign – it feels like the ultimate chance to find my biological relatives.
+Now, after almost 50 years, I have created a visual identity for the Netherlands Embassy in Vietnam.
+It was meant to be, the circle is almost complete.
+In this 50 years of ties between the Netherlands and Vietnam – and in the Year of the Cat, my Vietnamese zodiac sign – it feels like this is the ultimate chance to find my biological relatives.

-Unfortunately the orphanage in Vĩnh Long is demolished after the war.
+Unfortunately the orphanage in Vĩnh Long was demolished after the war.
 A large square has replaced it.
-Only a tamarind tree, between the square and the Mekong River, reminds me to the orphanage, my ‘place of birth’.
-This tamarind tree has now a symbolic meaning for me, “it is – so far – the only witness left of my early existence”.
+Only a tamarind tree, between the square and the Mekong River, reminds me of the orphanage, my ‘place of birth’.
+This tamarind tree has now a symbolic meaning for me: it is – so far – the only witness left of my early existence.

 To be continued.
 Chúc mừng năm mới!